rdelpoux/INSA_TP_CommandeTempsReel_MCC/README.md

 	- Two ADC channels providing the respectively the board potentiometer positon to impose a reference and the current measurement from a shunt resistor.
 	- QEI peripheral to provide shaft position and speed
 	- UART connection to the computer for the data analysis.
-1. Modelling and simulation of the DC motor.
+1. Modelling and Control of the DC motor.
-	- A recall on the motor modelling and a basic simulation model of the motor is given.
+	- A recall on the motor modelling will be exposed.
-1. Control synthesis and simulation
+	- A basic control strategy based on state space representation will be proposed.

+Note that the modeling and the control of the DC motor are supposed as prerequisites for this project and this section is a reminder only.
+That's why the speed control algorithm will be given and not developped here.

+1. Simulation of the DC motor
+	- A control strategy for the speed control of the DC motor is proposed.
+The simulation file is implemented using double data types variables and variaible-step solver to simulate and ideal continuous DC motor closed loop control.
+	- Degradation of the control to adapt to the real-time implementation on dsPIC.
+It means constant sampled control and 16-bits fixed point variables.
+	- Comparison between the idéal and the implementation case.

+2. Experimental validation
 	-

 Ce projet détaille la modélisation et la commande d'un moteur à courant continu